protofire/solhint/docs/rules/naming/private-vars-leading-underscore.md

 ![Default Severity Badge warn](https://img.shields.io/badge/Default%20Severity-warn-yellow)

 ## Description
 Non-external functions and state variables should start with a single underscore.
-Others, shouldn't.
+Others, shouldn't

 ## Options
 This rule accepts an array of options: